 The agencies that regulate pesticides usually admit that chemical pesticide use does involve safety risks, but they say that these risks are acceptable considering our need to protect agricultural crops and feed people.
 Many individuals disagree with the idea that the risk is "acceptable", however.
 The agencies also claim that most people are exposed to only small amounts of pesticides in their daily lives.
 However, if a pesticide is very toxic a small amount can be dangerous.

-Symptoms of acute pesticide poisoning develop immediately or shortly after exposure to a dangerous dose of a pesticide.
-The symptoms may be relatively minor, such as a headache, dizziness, nausea and diarrhea.
-More serious symptoms include vomiting, abdominal pain, a rapid pulse, lack of muscle coordination, mental confusion, inability to breathe, burns, loss of consciousness and even death.
+Symptoms of acute pesticide poisoning develop immediately or shortly after exposure to a dangerous dose of the chemical.
+The symptoms may be relatively minor, such as a headache, dizziness, nausea, and diarrhea.
+More serious symptoms include vomiting, abdominal pain, a rapid pulse, lack of muscle coordination, mental confusion, inability to breathe, burns, loss of consciousness, and even death.